 In a world where it’s never been easier to design and launch digital products, how can we do so with the intent to do good and a focus on making people’s lives better?
 Our speakers will talk about ethical design and how it affects their product design and development – expect to hear about accessibility, sustainability, and what “good” design really means.

-Tickets are on sale now through Eventbrite from £190 and include:
+Tickets are on sale now and start at just £119:

 Like what you see?
 We’ve got more where that came from.

 Want to be updated when we've got new stuff to talk about?
 Get a regular snapshot of what's happening at 383, straight to your inbox, once a month.